11 Things to Do in Verona, Italy + Useful Tips from a Local

 The most well-known attraction of Verona is naturally its arena, located at Piazza Bra.
 Dating back to the 1st Century, this arena is one of a few that’s still functional and the best-preserved Roman amphitheater in the world, with frequent operas and concerts hosted inside in the summer.

 For the performance schedule, visit the Arena’s official website.
-It’s totally fine to get the cheapest unnumbered seats, but you might want to get in a bit early.
+It’s fine to get the cheapest unnumbered seats, but you might want to get in a bit early.
 People begin to fill the arena a few hours before each show, so if you go last minute you’ll be sitting slightly on the side.

-Cushions to rent are totally worth the 2 EUR, unless you actually like sitting on a hot stone for a few hours!
+Renting cushions is totally worth the 2 EUR, unless you actually like sitting on a hot stone for a few hours!

 A live performance inside the Verona Arena, experiencing opera here is among the most iconic things to do in Verona, Italy.